aznrogerazn/passport-nft/README.md

 // {Object} Strategy Option
 {
   // @dev essential fields:
-  // getChallenge: a function accepting `address` as parameter and
+  // @note getChallenge {Function} a function accepting `address`
-  //               should return a challenge string.
+  //        as parameter and should return a challenge string.
   getChallenge: service.users.getChallengeByAddress,
+  // @note challenge {String} fallback string if `getChallenge`
+  //       is not supplied or failed during execution.
+Default
+  //       value below.
+  challenge: 'a_simple_challenge_from_api_server',
   tokenStandard: 1155, // 721 or 1155
-  // @note `tokenIds` is only required for ERC1155
+  // @note tokenIds {Array} is only required for ERC1155
-  tokenIds: [1, 2, 3], // Scan those IDs for balance
+  //       Scan those IDs for balance; only wallets with
-  //                      only wallets with balance are allowed in
+  //       balance are allowed in
+  tokenIds: [1, 2, 3],
-  nftAddress: '0x064f...', // Contract address for the NFT
+  // @note nftAddress {String} Contract address for the NFT
+  nftAddress: '0x064f...',
   // @dev optional fields:
   passReqToCallback: true, // Enables `request` param to third verification function
-  strategyIdentifier: 'nft-for-vip', // Customise Strategy identifier
+  // @note Strategy identifier in Passport.
+Default value below.
+  strategyIdentifier: 'nft',
   addressField: 'wallet_address', // Header field name: address
   challengeField: 'encrypted_challenge', // Header field name: signed challenge
   key: 'NFT_AUTH_', // Prefix for the challenge string to encrypt
   autoGrantUser: false, // Set to true to generate a default UserInfo for user object
-  customTokenABI: [], // @dev (Reserved)
+  customTokenABI: [], // (Reserved)
 },
 // {Web3} Web3.js Instance
 // @note Reused for each call to save resource